 Add the Filling

-Add the filling or about 1 cup of the frosting on top of the cake and spread evenly almost but not quite to the edges.
+To the top of the cake layer, spoon on the filling or about 1 cup of the frosting.
+Spread evenly over top but not quite to the edges.

 Begin the Crumb Coat

 A crumb coat isn't absolutely necessary, but it will yield the smoothest and prettiest results—plus, you get to practice spreading the frosting.
 A crumb coat is a thin layer of frosting that will catch and trap any cake crumbs in it, letting you proceed with the final layer crumb-free.
 You add a crumb coat using the same method you will use to frost the cake.